ontargetcomputing/NIS-AWS-Accounts/documents/import/Console_Provisioned_Import.md

 ### 4. Trigger the Import Workflow from the pull request

-In the GitHub repository, navigate to **Actions** and manually trigger the [Import](../../.github/workflows/import.yml) workflow designed for importing resources.
+In the GitHub repository, navigate to **Actions** and manually trigger the [Import Console Managed Resources](../../.github/workflows/import.yml) workflow designed for importing resources.
 When prompted, provide the necessary inputs:

 - **Workspace Path**: Select the Terraform workspace path that matches the resource’s environment.
 This is a select list, so choose the appropriate value for the account your are importing from.